wixtoolset/web/src/Docusaurus/docs/tools/msbuild.md

 | _ProjectName_.TargetPath | $(MyProject.TargetPath) | C:\source\repos\ConsoleApp42\bin\Release\MyProject.exe |
 | _ProjectName_.Culture.TargetPath | $(MyProject.en-US.TargetPath) | C:\source\repos\ConsoleApp42\bin\Release\en-US\MyProject.msi |

-The above variables are always available.
-The below variables are only available if you pass a `.sln` file to msbuild, but not if you build an individual project in the solution.
+As their name suggests, the following preprocessor variables are only available when building a `.sln` file.
+Building inside Visual Studio always uses the `.sln` file, so it can be a surprise that these preprocessor variables will not be available when using the command-line to build a project file.

 | Variable | Example | Example value |
 | -------- | ------- | ------------- |